Top 15 Historical Places to Visit in Italy

 Pompeii

 In AD 79, Mt.
-Vesuvius erupted violently and suddenly, engulfing the thriving Pompeii and encasing it for more than a millennium in 6m of ash and pumice-stone.
+Vesuvius erupted violently and suddenly.
+It engulfed the thriving Pompeii and encased it in 6m of ash and pumice-stone for more than a millennium.

 Sicily

-The island of Sicily has earned seven places on the UNESCO Heritage Site list, 3 for its ancient sites, 2o for natural wonders, and 2 for architectural treasures.
+The island of Sicily has earned seven places on the UNESCO Heritage Site list.
+Three are for its ancient sites.
+Two are for natural wonders.
+Two others are for architectural treasures.

 Ravenna